Azroyazam/LebahAppTemplate/README.md

 # LebahAppTemplate

-1. A Java framework for developing web applications, based on the Lebah Framework.
+1. This is a template for developing web applications, based on the Lebah Framework.

 2. An Eclipse project that can be right away open with your Eclipse IDE.